 Healy also challenges their safety and effectiveness in adults.
 He believes that antidepressants are over-prescribed and that there is little evidence that they are safe for long-term use.
 Antidepressants are said to create dependency, have unpleasant side effects and cannot be relied upon to always relieve symptoms.

 Nutrition and poor mental health

-In developed countries such as the UK we eat a greater variety of foodstuffs than ever before – but it doesn’t follow that we are well nourished.
+In developed countries such as the UK people eat a greater variety of foodstuffs than ever before – but it doesn’t follow that they are well nourished.
 In fact, many people do not eat enough nutrients that are essential for good brain health, opting for a diet of heavily processed food containing artificial additives and sugar.